JoaoGouveia24/FireFly-JavaApp/README.md

 ## Key Features

-* Your Musics - You can admnistrate your own musics!
+* Your Musics - You can administer your own music's!
-  - You can upload and listen your own musics in database.
+  - You can upload and listen your own music's in database.
 * Musics From other People!
   - You can eather listen musics from another people.
 * Create Albums